HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 IV.
 Conceptual PUD Plan

-A. PLANNING OBJECI'IVES OF THE PROJECT
+A. PLANNING OBJECTIVES OF THE PROJECT

-The Aspen Land Use plan was adopted in 1973 to update the
+The Aspen Land Use Plan was adopted in 1973 to update the

 1966 Aspen Area General Plan and in anticipation of the adop-